kodamaChameleon/kodamaChameleon/README.md

 About
 ------------
-- I am a Cybersecurity Systems Analyst
+- I am a Cybersecurity Systems Analyst dedicated to advancing the fields of Cyber Threat Intelligence (CTI) and Open Source Intelligence (OSINT).
-- Sanjuro is live!
-This PowerShell based repository seeks to simplify routine cybersecurity for the Information System Security Officer (ISSO).
-Expect more features to follow.
-(5 December 2022)
-- Kaguya is live!
-This python implementation assist in managing Security Technical Implementaiton Guides (STIG) content (see https://public.cyber.mil/stigs/).
-(15 December 2022)

 Languages and Tools:
 ------------